9. Designing functions#

 There are a few hosting providers for git repositories, with GitLab and GitHub being particularly popular among open-source software developers.
 They support working collaboratively on the projects and are equipped with additional tools for reporting bugs, suggesting feature requests, etc.

-Find where the source code of your favourite R packages or other open-source projects is hosted.
-Explore the corresponding repositories, feature trackers, wikis, discussion boards, etc. Each community is different and is governed by varied, sometimes contrasting guidelines: after all, we come from all corners of the world.
+Find source code of your favourite R packages or other projects.
+Explore the corresponding repositories, feature trackers, wikis, discussion boards, etc. Each community is different and is governed by varied, sometimes contrasting guidelines; after all, we come from all corners of the world.

-It is often hygienic to include some principles of test-driven development when writing own functions.
+It is often hygienic to include some principles of test-driven development.

 Assume that, for some reason, we were asked to compose a function to compute the root mean square (quadratic mean) of a given numeric vector.
 Before implementing the actual routine, we need to reflect upon what we want to achieve, especially how we want our function to behave in certain boundary cases.